Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Chapelle d'Ausone - pleasant, round and charming, ripe tannins.
 87p.

-Cheval Blanc - slightly on the light side, elegant and a bit subdued.
+Cheval Blanc - was slightly on the light side, elegant, and a bit subdued.
 Quality and potential are there, but the question is if it will be fulfilled.
 90+p?

-Clos de L'Oratoire - strong, well-balanced and quite aromatic wine, some finesse and well-structured.
+Clos de L'Oratoire - strong, well-balanced, quite aromatic wine, some fine and well-structured.
 87p.

 Clos St.Martin and Rol Valentin - two very aromatic and elegant wines with silky tannins and finesse.
 89-90p.

-Corbin Michotte - very intense and aromatic on the nose with black cherries, strong structure and splendid balance.
-This is a very attractive and seductive wine with a lot of style.
+Corbin Michotte - very intense and aromatic on the nose with black cherries, strong structure, and splendid balance.
+This is a lovely and seductive wine with a lot of style.
 89+p.

 Fonbel - dark red, meaty, gobs of tannin and fruit.
-This wine is a clear proof, that grapes were picked at the exact right time.
+This wine is proof that grapes were picked at the right time.
 Full-bodied and long on the palate.
 88p.
 Made by Ausone's Alain Vauthier.

 Monbousquet - strong, very sappy, fine structure, style moderne.
 Well-made wine.
 89p.

-La Mondotte - extremely concentrated wine with perfectly ripe berry fruit, lot of nuances.
+La Mondotte - extremely concentrated wine with perfectly ripe berry fruit and many nuances.
 Keep it for 20-25 years.
 93p.

-Rolland Maillet - impressive wine from Michel Rolland with aromatic black cherries, nice concentration and fresh attitude.
+Rolland Maillet - impressive wine from Michel Rolland with aromatic black cherries, nice concentration, and a fresh attitude.
 87p.

-Tertre Roteboeuf - as usually Francois Mitjavile delivers incredibly sensual and sophisticated wine with perfectly ripe black fruit, impeccably balanced and with a delightful aftertaste.
+Tertre Roteboeuf - as usual, Francois Mitjavile delivers incredibly sensual and sophisticated wine with perfectly ripe black fruit, impeccably balanced and delightful aftertaste.
 Great wine.
 93p.

 Other districts